DevMountain-QA/jest-webdriver/README.md

 Steps 1-4 we will work on as a class.
 [Step 5](#step-5) is where your self-guided assignment starts!

+If you're looking for opportunities to learn more, check out the [Resources](#resources) section!

 ## Step 1

 Setup